synopse/mORMot2/DONATE.md

 ## Adopt a mORMot !

-The first mean of help for any Open Source project is to use and contribute to it.
+The first mean of help for any Open Source project is to [share your own commits](https://github.com/synopse/mORMot2/pulls).

 Do not be shy: a lot of code within our projects has been committed by external contributors.
 Let's make this great Open Source adventure continue!